What is an Air Source Heat Pump?

 Is an Air Source Heat Pump Right for You?

 A few things to consider when working out whether an air source heat pump is right for you are:

 Air Source Heat Pump Installation

-Before installation, a full internal and external survey of the property would be carried out and a suitable location to install the outside unit would be identified.
-Some systems only require an outside unit (Mono-block) and some systems require an inside and outside unit (Split system) so would also require space inside if the split system is used.
+Some systems only require an outside unit (Mono-block) and some systems require an inside and outside unit (Split system) so would also require some space inside if the split system is used.
 The inside unit is similar in size to a traditional wall mounted gas boiler.

 Connecting to the existing heating system is relatively simple and any upgrades required to the system or radiators would be identified at the survey.

 The outside unit will require a new electric supply direct from your consumer unit/fuse-board.